 This is the experience of many students in art classes all over the country.
 If anything is going to dampen the excitement of a budding artist it would be to sit for hours and hours drawing tiny lines on a picture of an office building.
-The occasional students might enter the foray that has a career in architecture in their future.
-This type of learning experience would make them giddy.
-For most people it would be tedious.
+The occasional student might enter the foray that has a future career in architecture.
+This type of learning experience would make them giddy, but for most people it would be tedious.

 Drawing is the foundation of art.
-That is something that is a universally held opinion.
+This is a universally held opinion.
 It is also true that practice is the only way that an artist grows and improves.
 Practice, practice, practice is how you get to become an accomplished technician in drawing and painting.

 I am not sure where someone implemented the rule that practice has to be boring but, often the practice part of art ends up being just that.

-The student loses interest because they are bored and they are not excited about what they are doing in the first place.
+Usually, a student loses interest because the practice is boring and he’s not excited about what he is doing in the first place.

 What if you could slip practice into art but make it fun.
 A bit like putting ground up broccoli into tacos or some other exciting dish.
 It is there but, you do not know it is there.
 It is good for you but you do not see it.

 The flame of desire to paint and draw can get thoroughly quenched when children go from drawing imaginatively to drawing realistically.
 It is a path that is inevitable.
 When they pass through that door they will either have the knowledge to keep their confidence as an artist or it will be gone.
-Normally it is gone for the majority of children because they are not taught how to draw realistically at an early age and when they see that their stick figure is not the latest Mona Lisa and it really is a stick figure they are embarrassed and stop painting and drawing.
+Normally it is gone for the majority of children because they are not taught how to draw realistically at an early age.
+So, when they realize that their stick figure is not the Mona Lisa, and it really is a stick figure, they are embarrassed and stop painting and drawing.

 So, the question is, can art be fun?
-It can be but it has to be taught in a certain way that encompasses that in the whole learning process.
+It can be but it has to be taught in a certain way.
 The whole philosophy of teaching has to be rearranged.
-If art was fun more children would be excited and want to practice more.
+If art were fun, more children would be excited and want to practice more.